-As previously disclosed, on March 7, 2017, Capnia, Inc., a Delaware corporation, ("Capnia") completed the previously announced merger (the "Merger") with Essentialis, Inc., a Delaware corporation ("Essentialis") pursuant to the Agreement and Plan of Merger, dated December 22, 2016 (the "Merger Agreement") by and among Capnia, Essentialis, Company E Merger Sub, Inc., a wholly-owned subsidiary of Capnia ("Merger Sub"), and Neil Cowen, in his capacity as stockholders' representative.
+As previously disclosed, on March 7, 2017, the Company completed the previously announced Merger with Essentialis pursuant to the Merger Agreement, by and among the Company, Essentialis, Merger Sub, and Neil Cowen, in his capacity as stockholders' representative.
 In accordance with the Merger Agreement, Merger Sub was merged with and into Essentialis, with Essentialis as the surviving corporation and wholly-owned subsidiary of Capnia.
 This Current Report on Form 8-K/A (the "Amended Report") updates the Current Report on Form 8-K filed on March 8, 2017 (the "Original Report") to include the audited financial statements of Essentialis and the unaudited pro forma financial information in accordance with Item 9.01 of Form 8-K. No other amendments to the Original Report are being made by the Amended Report.